tamikamqhum/Sanrio_Ranking/README.md

 Understanding character popularity is essential for Sanrio's marketing, merchandising and brand strategy.
 The analysis aims to:
 1. Identify long-term character popularity trends
 2. Analysing patterns linked to media exposure, merch releases and collaborations
-3. Provide insights into how character rankings flactuate over time
+3. Provide insights into how character rankings fluctuate over time

 ## Hypothesis and Validation